One of the most important elements to wine education is the knowledge of grape varieties main characteristics.

 WINE GRAPES, A Complete Guide to 1,368 Vine Varieties, including their Origins and Flavours by Jancis Robinson, Julia Harding, José Vouillamoz

 BORDEAUX LEGENDS by Jane Anson

 or you can watch some interesting Wine Movies such as these ones:

 If you wish to boost your wine and spirits knowledge, several internationally recognized qualifying programmes such as WSET courses (Level 1, 2 and 3 Award in Wines) and Wine Scholar Guild courses (French Wine Scholar and Italian Wine Scholar) are available here in Bangkok:

-Please kindly note that Wine & Spirit IQ is not affiliated in any way to Wine Gallery/IQ Wine
+Please kindly note that Wine & Spirit IQ is an independent wine course provider and is not affiliated to Wine Gallery/IQ Wine.